whlapinel/course-manager/notes.md

 So, say if user adds a non-instructional day for a date which currently is listed in the instructional days (a highly probable scenario), the date would need to be deleted along with any associated lesson_date rows.
 This would not delete the lesson since lesson_dates is just a junction table.
 But then dates.day_number would then need to be updated, and I'm not sure this makes sense.
 I think day_number should probably be removed from persistence and calculated on the fly.

 So to recap, the plan is:
-- Use both instruct_dates ("dates) and non_instruct dates and check instruct_dates whenever there is a change to non_instruct_dates.
+- Use both instruct_dates ("dates") and non_instruct dates and check instruct_dates whenever there is a change to non_instruct_dates.
 - Remove day_number
   - Remove from domain struct
   - Apply migration